Practice 03 · Digital Products & Platforms

 - What does a Digital Products & Platforms engagement cost?

 - Scoped per phase.
 A focused internal tool or operator dashboard sits at one end; a multi-tenant SaaS or two-sided marketplace platform sits at the other.
-Pricing is fixed per phase and shared transparently on the discovery call.
+Pricing is fixed per phase and shared transparently with you on the discovery call.
 Discovery Sprints are fixed-price for two weeks with a written build/no-build verdict at the end.

 Bring the brief.
 We'll shape it.